vmware-automation/solutions-import-beta/Alfresco-4_0_e-Service-BitNami.xml.md

 ###Prerequisites:

-Download the following files and keep these in your local web server folder.
+Download the following files and keep these in local web server folder.

 	1. Alfresco_enterprise-4.0.1_installer.bin